WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
   <li>Download the presentation slides from <a href="https://www.slideshare.net/WGBH_Archives/press-play-on-history-unlocking-70-years-of-primary-source-materials-for-distance-learning-with-the-aapb">SlideShare</a></li>
+  <li>Visit the <a href="https://americanarchive.org/exhibits/first-amendment/protesting-activities">Suggested Learning Activities</a> page in the AAPB Speaking and Protesting in America Exhibit</li>
-  <li>Instructions on how to use the search and embed features are available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>Instructions on how to use the share and embed feature are available on the <a href="https://blog.americanarchive.org/2020/01/04/new-year-new-features-how-to-share-and-embed-content-from-collections-in-the-aapb/">AAPB blog</a></li>
+  <li>For more content, visit the <a href="https://sharemylesson.com/partner/american-archive-public-broadcasting">AAPB partner page</a> on the Share My Lesson website</li>
 </ul>

 <a id="Volunteers"></a>